-Day 19 TRAVEL TO LEON, NICARAGUA
+Day 19, Wednesday 24th February TRAVEL TO LEON, NICARAGUA

 Today, we'll drive to the International Airport of El Salvador (SAL) to board your flight to Nicaragua.
 Upon your arrival at the destination airport, a driver will escort you to the city of Leon, located in the northern reaches of Nicaragua.
-You will have the remainder of the day to rest and explore the city of Leon at your leisure.
+We will then have the remainder of the day to explore the city of Leon at leisure.
 The drive from the airport to our hotel is about 2 hours.
 Accommodation is at Hotel El Convento (or similar) for two nights.
-B/D you'll have lunch in the city (own cost) before returning to your hotel for rest.
-Later in the afternoon, at around 3.00 pm, we will depart for Cerro Negro by 4x4.
-An optional climb of 350 m on foot from the entrance to reach the top.
-The climb takes about an hour, during which its possible to see solfatars and the spectacular 360° view around the volcano and the whole volcanic mountain range of Los Maribios.
-Finally, we will witness the sunset on the plain of the Pacific.
-After the descent, we will have dinner consisting of a typical 'caballo bayo' in the colonial centre of Leon, followed by our second night in Leon.
-Accommodation at Hotel El Convento.
 B/D

-Day 20 LEON & CERRO NEGRO
+Day 20, Thursday 25th February LEON & CERRO NEGRO

 In the morning, embark on an informative city tour of Leon, taking you to several notable locations.
-During this tour, you will have the opportunity to visit the roofs of the cathedral - a UNESCO heritage site - the Ortiz-Gurdian Arts Museum, the churches of La Recoleccion and El Calvario, the church square located in the indigenous Subtiava neighbourhood, and the local market.
-After the tour, remnants of walls has proven vital in illustrating and locating significant events in Nicaraguan history.
-Later we will drive to Granada where we will check in to The Hotel Plaza
+During this tour, we will have the opportunity to visit the roofs of the cathedral - a UNESCO heritage site - the Ortiz-Gurdian Arts Museum, the churches of